thehelpfultipper/staylight/README.md

 - **No real payment processing** — Stripe and similar integrations are out of scope
 - **No external travel APIs** — destinations and availability are mock content
 - **Session-scoped mutations** — new reviews and bookings persist in memory; booking confirmation also uses browser session storage for the current session
+- **Basic gallery** — stay detail uses a hero image and thumbnail strip; seed data has few photos per stay
+- **Browse mode is minimal** — `/stays` without search params lists all stays with no filter or sort controls
+- **No map visualization** — location is text and distance-from-center only

+## Roadmap (with more time)

+These items are **documented for future work only** — not yet implemented.
+Suggested priority order:

+1. **Rich image gallery** — Expand seed photos (outdoor, indoor, room categories); add lightbox, keyboard navigation, and a “View all photos” grid on stay detail.
+Listing cards would show richer cover imagery.

+2. **Browse filters and sorting on `/stays`** — Filter by city or country; sort by popularity (rating and review count), price, or distance.
+Search results could also expose a user-selectable sort (Smart Match, price, rating).

+3. **Smart Match Explore** — A lighter discovery flow for users who know budget, trip type, or occasion (e.g. anniversary, conference) but not a specific destination or dates.
+Rule-based recommendations only — an extension of Smart Match, not AI.

+4. **Stylized location map** — Add latitude/longitude to seed data and render a premium static neighborhood map on stay detail (and optionally search).
+Avoids external map API keys while still conveying where a stay sits relative to the city center.

+**Smaller enhancements** that reuse existing logic: “Similar stays” on the detail page (same city, trip type, price band) and a search-results sort toggle.

 ## Project structure